 Water: carry at least two litres for a six-hour day, in light bottles or a CamelBak equivalent.
 A heavy insulated bottle will just add unnecessary weight.

-Fitness: you should be fit enough to run 5-10km without much trouble.
+Fitness: you should be fit enough to walk/run 5-10km without much trouble.

 Skiing ability: The BC Intro Tour is for upper intermediate to strong skiers able to make turns and control their skis off the groomed snow.